aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

               - hostname: dc2-leaf2b
 ```

-Finally, more of the same, but this time for the L2 leaf switches:
+Finally, the definition in DC2 for the L2 leaf switches:

 ```yaml title="DC2.yml"
 l2leaf: